ksiewert/BetaScan/README.md

 # BetaScan
 Beta scan implements the Beta statistic to detect ancient balancing selection.
-A copy of the paper describing this statistic and its application is available [here on BioRxiv](http://www.biorxiv.org/content/early/2017/07/05/112870).
+Our paper describing this statistic and its application is available [here](https://academic.oup.com/mbe/article/doi/10.1093/molbev/msx209/3988103/Detecting-Long-term-Balancing-Selection-using).
 BetaScan takes in a file of variant positions and frequencies, and calculates Beta in a sliding window approach.
 It allows the user to choose appropriate parameter choices, and outputs the value of Beta for each variant.

 Any feedback or questions are very welcome.
 You can e-mail Katie at ksiewert@upenn.edu or post a github issue.
 We know that programs written by other people can be difficult to use, so we’ve tried our best to make this program simple and intuitive.
 That being said, bioinformatics is bioinformatics, and issues will arise, so don’t hesitate to contact us!

 # Recent Updates
 7/5/17: Added some more checks for valid parameter choice and input file format.
-Also, slightly modified behavior of script when determining SNPs in current window, so that core SNP is excluded from window size when the window size is even.
+Also, slightly modified behavior of script when determining SNPs in the current window, so that core SNP is excluded from window size when the window size is even.
 This means that the window will now be symmetric around the core SNP, whether an odd or even window size parameter is given.
 Also, made a tweak so that performance should be slightly quicker than the older version.

 5/4/17: Beta now can take in variable sample sizes for each SNP.
 In other words, not all frequencies have to be calculated using the same number of individuals.
 Because of this, the input file format has been updated.